-Returns the sorted list formed by merging TupleList1 and TupleList2 while removing consecutive duplicates.
-The sorting is performed on the Nth element of each tuple.
-Both TupleList1 and TupleList2 must be key-sorted and contain no duplicates prior to evaluating this function.
-When two keys are equal, elements from TupleList1 are picked before elements from TupleList2.
+Returns the sorted list formed by merging TupleList1 and TupleList2 while removing consecutive duplicate keys.
+The merge is performed on the Nth element of each tuple.
+Both TupleList1 and TupleList2 must be key-sorted without duplicates prior to evaluating this function.
+When elements in the input lists compare equal, elements from TupleList1 are picked.